 Ground Cover Quality: High or Ultra

-Ground Cover Quality determines the distance at which the details of the ground like pebbles and grass will render at.
+Ground Cover Quality determines the distance at which the details of the ground like pebbles and grass will be rendered.
 It makes a huge difference in visual clarity and doesn’t even affect performance that much.
-So set Ground Cover Quality to High or Ultra for best visual clarity.
+So set the Ground Cover Quality to High or Ultra for the best visual clarity.

 Effects Quality: Low